jimlindybner/sandox/README.md

 <img src="/__readme/avatar-ga8a3d1a63_640.png" width="100">

-## Code — this only works for GitHub and StackOverflow
+## Code — this only works for GitHub and Stack Overflow

 Wrap code in ticks (`).